Updated: Apr 6

-As you listen to handpan videos online, ask yourself if the instrument sounds major, minor or flavorful.
+As you listen to handpan videos, ask yourself if the instrument sounds major, minor or flavorful.
 That simple exercice will put you one step closer to knowing which handpan scale is the right one for you.

 1) Major: Handpans with Happy Scales

-Major-sounding scales are bright, cheerful and overall happy.
+Major-sounding scales are bright, peaceful cheerful and overall happy.
 Handpans with major scales tend to be relaxing and pleasant to play.
-They're very well suited for meditative play or music therapy.
+They are very well suited for meditative play and music therapy.

 Why wouldn't you want a major handpan scale?
 While handpans with major scales can bring you joy instantly, they may lack the tension and the emotion that comes with minor scales.